Lightning-AI/pytorch-lightning/docs/source-fabric/advanced/compile.rst

 .. code-block:: python

+    # On PyTorch < 2.2
     model = torch.compile(model, dynamic=True)

 A model compiled with ``dynamic=True`` will typically be slower than a model compiled with static shapes, but it will avoid the extreme cost of recompilation every iteration.
+On PyTorch 2.2 and later, ``torch.compile`` will detect dynamism automatically and you should no longer need to set this.

 .. collapse:: Example with dynamic shapes